ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/01 - Defining project goals, scope, and success criteria/00 - Identifying Project Goals.md

 			- Does it support project or business objectives?
 		- What makes the goal **time-bound**?
 			- Does it include a timeline or deadline?
+	- **Response**
+		- Goal one is rewritten to meet all the SMART criteria
+		- Goal two is rewritten to meet all the SMART criteria
+		- There is an explanation for why each rewritten goal is specific, measurable, attainable, relevant, and time-bound